Non-Domestic Rates – Retail, Leisure and Hospitality Rates Relief in Wales – 2022-23

 Hereditaments that are not occupied

-Properties that are not occupied on 1 April 2021 should be excluded from this relief.
-However, under the mandatory Empty Property Rates Relief, empty properties will receive a 100% reduction in rates for the first three months (and in certain cases, six months) of being empty.
+Properties that are not occupied on 1 April 2022 should be excluded from this relief.
+However, under the mandatory Empty Property Rates Relief scheme, empty properties will receive a 100% reduction in rates for the first three months (and in certain cases, six months) of being empty.

 Hereditaments that are owned, rented or managed by a local authority